 The Performance Centre also contains a host of musical equipment, including six grand pianos, numerous upright pianos, drum kits and other percussion, and a vast array of live sound and recording equipment.

 The residency package includes accommodation in Glasney Student Village, located in the grounds of the Penryn Campus.
 The residences are purpose-built and are all under seven years old.
 Each flat contains seven en-suite bedrooms and a shared kitchen/living area.

 Participants with disabilities, access needs or medical conditions should make these known during the application process.
 We have a range of accommodation available (including adapted rooms) and are committed to providing a supportive environment for all our participants.

 Food and drink

-Food and drink can be purchased in the campus restaurant, including breakfast, lunch and dinner.
+Food and drink can be purchased in the campus shop as well as several café and restaurant, locations on campus.
 There is also a café in the Performance Centre, which serves a selection of drinks and snacks, and an on-campus pizza delivery service till 9pm each day.

 Each evening, an on-site bar and café will be available at the AMATA building where the course takes place, including the evening live sessions. .

 Tel: 01326 253751